kdubois/CamelQuarkusVoter/README.md

 This demo project illustrates how Camel Quarkus applications can leverage Quarkus native builds and interact seamlessly with Apache Kafka and Knative Serving

+Watch the demo in action during my talk at Devoxx: https://youtu.be/FBWgbhp8FG8

 Application Architecture
 ------------------------